josek98/pywgraph/README.md

 ### Graph

 The graph is represented by the `WeightedDirectedGraph` class.
-This class is the main class of the package.
+This is the main class of the package.
 The graph itself is a set of nodes and a set of `WeightedDirectedEdge`s.
+If you don`t specify it, the underlying group for the weights as said would be the real numbers with the multiplication.

 It is also possible, and more comfortable, to create the graph using the `WeightedDirectedGraph.from_dict` method, which instantiates the graph from a dictionary.
 The keys of the dictionary are the starting nodes.
 The values must consists of another dictionary, where the keys are the ending nodes and the value is the weight of the edge.
 It is important that all nodes of the graph must be keys in the dictionary.
 If, for example, there is a node "C" that has no children nodes, then the dictionary must have a key "C" with a value of `{}`.
+As always, if you want to use another group for the weights you should specify it here.

 ```python
 from pywgraph import WeightedDirectedGraph